howtographql/howtographql/content/backend/graphql-js/2-queries.md

 ### Adjust the application schema

-At this point, your Graphcool database service already allows to perform CRUD operations for the `Link` type.
+At this point, your Prisma database service already allows to perform CRUD operations for the `Link` type.
 You can test this inside a GraphQL Playground if you like.

 The next step for you is now to update the application schema and define the `feed` query there.